arkhyst/fast-raven/docs/AUDIT.md

 ## Conclusion

 FastRaven implements a solid foundation of security features with ongoing improvements.
-The SQL injection vulnerability has been resolved with comprehensive identifier validation.
-Remaining critical issues relate to rate limiting implementation and session fixation.
+The SQL injection and rate limiting vulnerabilities have been resolved.
+The remaining critical issue relates to session fixation.
 With the remaining recommended fixes, the framework can provide adequate security for most web applications.

-**Overall Security Rating:** 7.0/10 (Improved, but needs remaining fixes)
+**Overall Security Rating:** 7.5/10 (Improved, approaching production-ready)

 **Post-Fix Expected Rating:** 8.5/10 (Good for most applications)